How to fix “Error: unable to read what child say: bad file descriptor”

 If upgrade is not possible, we’ll download and apply the patch “fpm-race-condition.patch” released by PHP.

-In short, Error: unable to read what child say: bad file descriptor can occur due to service downtime, php-fpm configuration issues, etc. Today, we’ve discussed the top 3 reasons for this error and how our Dedicated Support Engineers fix them.
+In short, Error: unable to read what child say: bad file descriptor can occur due to service downtime, php-fpm configuration issues, etc. Today, we’ve discussed the top 3 reasons for this error and how our Support Engineers fix them.